 May 1584: Parliament declared James VI head of both the church - the Kirk - and the state in the face of increasing efforts by the Kirk to limit his power.

-15 October 1586: Mary is tried for treason at Fotheringay Castle in Northamptonshire.
+15 October 1586: Mary Queen of Scots is tried for treason at Fotheringay Castle in Northamptonshire.

 1597: The Scottish Parliament lease the Isle of Lewis in the Western Isles to the Duke of Lennox and the "Fife Adventurers".
 They are explicitly permitted to slaughter, mutilate, fire raise, and do anything necessary to "root out the barbarian inhabitants".
 This is how the inhabitants of the highlands and islands are viewed by lowland Scots.